jfroelich/rss-reader/src/content-filters/color-contrast-filter/README.md

-# About the color contrast filter

-Removes text nodes with a text-color-to-background-color contrast ratio that is less than or equal to the given minimum contrast ratio.
+The color contrast filter removes text nodes with a text-color to background-color contrast ratio that is less than or equal to the given minimum contrast ratio.
 If no contrast ratio is given then a default contrast ratio is used.

 The idea is that the code makes another pass over the content of an article, during pre-processing, that looks at each element and makes a determination